madcato/BenderButler/README.md

 6. **after\_script** Runs after main process

 If some of the commands provoke an error, an issue is created if **repository** is indicated and the execution stops.
 No other shell command is executed.

+## Simple CI

+Using [git-hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to execute some script processing.
+This processing executes the `.bender.yml` file into your project base directory.
+Each time a `git push` is made into the server, the bender yml process is invocated.

+### Configuration

+1. Open a `ssh` session to the server where the git bare repository is located.
+2. Navigate where the git repository base directory is located.
+3. Execute `$ bender ci init`.

+In order to remove the CI processing, execute `$ bender ci remove`.